symsoph/portfolios/shadertoy/README.md

 > *View the code [here](https://www.shadertoy.com/view/lfcfR2).*

 ## Next Steps
 I am satisfied with the result, but I would like to keep improving!
 The writeup and videos I've watched all showcased so many awesome projects.
-Some of them do not even have that many lines of code, and I am amazed that it's all just math, so I am inspired to learn how to optimize and create even cooler effects and images.
+Some of them do not even have that many lines of code, and I am amazed that it's all just math.
+Some creators showcase projects of realistic environments or moving character animations, so I am inspired to learn how to optimize and create even cooler effects and images.